-An audio engineering undergraduate degree is offered as either a Bachelor of Science or Bachelor of Arts through music schools and select colleges and universities.
-Certain schools may also offer similar programs under different titles, such as music production engineering or recording technology.
+An audio engineering undergraduate degree is offered as either a Bachelor of Science or Bachelor of Arts through music schools and select colleges and universities across the United States.
+Certain schools may also offer similar programs under different titles, such as a music production engineering degree or recording technology degree.

-The following private and public schools offer bachelor's degree programs in audio engineering:
+The following private and public schools in the U.S. offer bachelor's degree programs in audio engineering:

 *Source: National Center for Education Statistics

 Prospective students should consider the following factors when looking for an audio engineering school: